Tonystark121/tech_projects/README.md

 - 👋 Hi, I’m @Tonystark121
 - 👀 I’m interested in ...competetive programming and software development
 - 🌱 I’m currently learning ...web development
-- 💞️ I’m looking to collaborate on ...projects which require skill in cp & web development
+- 💞️ I’m looking to collaborate on ...projects which require skills in cp & web development
 - 📫 How to reach me ...No.
 7870843912 email:rajeevraj78708@gmail.com

 <!---